 Close by is Camden's crown jewel - the prized harbor on beautiful Penobscot Bay where coastal schooners ply the waters with sails unfurled.
 Just offshore and dating back to the 1800s, lies the Curtis Island lighthouse.

 Blue Bay Cottage, built in 2000, and well cared for, offers that carefree and comfortable village home away from home that you'll cherish.
-Here you can grill your steaks outdoors on our new grill and relax in the deck chairs.Step Inside the cozy, glassed-in sun porch, which provides a perfect setting for that leisurely breakfast or a lobster feast.
+Here you can grill your steaks outdoors on our new grill and relax in the deck chairs.Bask beside the garden in the cozy, glassed-in sun porch, a perfect setting for that leisurely breakfast or lobster feast.

 Fresh lobsters can be purchased from local fishermen in both Camden and nearby Lincolnville.
 You can cook your own or purchase them already prepared.